 - How tech-savvy are you?
 If you aren’t good with gadgets, a push-button medical alert system may be easier and more useful in an emergency.

 - Do you want a monitored system?
-A monitored system requires a monthly fee, but it offers the ability to speak to a live operator if you have a medical problem.
+A monitored system requires a monthly fee, but it offers the ability to speak with a live operator if you have a medical concern.

 Narrowing these factors down can help you find the right medical alert system for you.

-- Contacting a device company directly to ask about discounts can provide cost-savings.
+Contacting a device company directly to ask about discounts can provide cost savings as well.

-- Think about your needs and those of your loved ones to assess whether a medical alert device is right for you and which one might work best for your situation.
+Think about your needs and those of your loved ones in order to assess whether a medical alert device is right for you and which one might work best for your situation.